UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 **Question 2**
-If you want your dataframe to drop a column for good using `df.drop()`, it is necessary to assign it to an object.
+If you want your dataframe to drop a column permanently using `df.drop()`, it is necessary to assign it to an object.

 <choice id="2" >